dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * QR = QUERY & RESPONSE
 * R = RESPONSE

-Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned key.
+Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned integer key.

 * query-extended and response-extended which are of type Extended Information.
 * delay-useconds and delay-pseconds which are integers (The delay can be negative if the network stack/capture library returns them out of order.)